-ILLNESS & INJURY PREVENTION
+ILLNESS & INJURY PREVENTION PROGRAMS (IIPP)

 An Injury and Illness Prevention Program, (IIPP) is a basic written workplace safety program.
 Title 8 of the California Code of Regulations (T8CCR) section 3203-requires every to develop and implement an effective IIPP.